kddubey/cappr/docs/source/select_a_language_model.rst

 :mod:`cappr.huggingface.classify` has the greatest `throughput
 <https://cappr.readthedocs.io/en/latest/computational_performance.html>`_, but costs a
 bit more memory.
+Furthermore, this module is currently not compatible with `AutoAWQ`_ models.

 :mod:`cappr.huggingface.classify_no_cache` is compatible with `AutoAWQ`_ models.
-In general, it may be compatible with a slightly broader class of causal/autoregressive language models.
+In general, it may be compatible with a slightly broader class of causal/autoregressive architectures.
 Here, the model is only assumed to input token/input IDs and an attention mask, and then output logits for each input ID.
 Furthermore, in the current implementation, this module may be a bit faster when ``batch_size=1``, where the model processes one prompt at a time.

+In the above modules, the ``batch_size`` keyword argument refers to the number of prompts that are processed at at time; completions are always processed in parallel.

 :mod:`cappr.huggingface.classify_no_batch` is compatible with all models which :mod:`cappr.huggingface.classify_no_cache` is compatible with.
-The difference is that the no-batch module has the model process one prompt-completion pair at a time, which minimizes memory usage.
-The other modules always process completions in parallel.
-The ``batch_size`` argument in other modules refers to the number of prompts that are processed at at time; completions are always processed in parallel.
+The difference is that the no-batch module has the model process one prompt-completion pair at a time, minimizing memory usage.

+.. warning:: If you're using an `AutoAWQ`_ model, you must set an extra attribute
+             indicating the device(s) which the model is on, e.g., ``model.device = "cuda"``.

+.. note:: If you're using an `AutoAWQ`_ model, pass ``batch_size=len(completions)`` to
+          the model's initialization.
+If you're processing :class:`cappr.Example` objects with a non-constant number of :attr:`cappr.Example.completions`, then leave out the ``batch_size`` argument from the model's initialization (or, equivalently, set it to 1) and use :mod:`cappr.huggingface.classify_no_batch` instead of :mod:`cappr.huggingface.classify_no_cache`.

 Examples